Instalab

 What This Test Actually Measures

-Cypress is one of the more common pollen allergies in regions where these trees grow, and the rates climb quickly with local exposure.
-In a study of healthy adults in Tokyo, 46.8% had detectable cypress pollen IgE in their blood, making it the second most common inhalant sensitization after Japanese cedar.
-In France, IgE to cypress (Cup a 1) tracked closely with local pollen levels, with people in high-exposure regions about 7.4 times more likely to test positive than those in Paris.
+Cypress sensitization tracks tightly with where cypress trees grow.
+In a study of healthy adults in Tokyo, 46.8% had detectable cypress pollen-specific IgE in their blood, making it the second most common inhalant sensitization in that group after Japanese cedar.
+In France, IgE to a cypress allergen called Cup a 1 was about 7.4 times more common in high-pollen regions than in Paris.
+If you live in a cypress-heavy area, sensitization is not rare.
+If you do not, it is.

 When Results Can Be Misleading